Hotspot Shield has been around since 2005. For over a decade it’s been praised for incredibly fast speeds and a clean interface.

 We have two main issues.

 Would we suggest using this Hotspot Shield VPN?
-Sure!
-So long as the cons don’t spoil the perks for you.
-But if you’re not quite content with what Hotspot Shield VPN offers there are tons of other VPNs you can still check out.
+It’s a maybe.
+If you’re not quite content with what Hotspot Shield VPN offers there are tons of other VPNs you can still check out.

-You can read our NordVPN review and see how the two products compare.
+You can read our ExpressVPN review and see how the two products compare.

 Otherwise, here are some VPNs on our top 10 list you can check out for comparison.